CIT Bank Review 2019 - Money Market, Savings, and CDs

 Editorial Disclaimer: Information in these articles is brought to you by CreditSoup.
 Banks, issuers, and credit card companies mentioned in the articles do not endorse or guarantee, and are not responsible for, the contents of the articles.

-CIT Bank’s personal banking offerings include a money market account (MMA), a savings builder account, a high yield savings account, and a variety of certificates of deposit (CDs).
-All CIT Bank products offer attractive features, however CIT’s money market and savings accounts stand out for their excellent combination of high interest rates, low minimum deposit requirements, and no monthly maintenance fees.
+CIT Bank’s personal banking offerings include a a savings builder account, a money market account, a variety of certificates of deposit (CDs), and a high yield savings account.
+All CIT Bank products offer attractive features, however CIT’s savings and money market accounts stand out for their excellent combination of high interest rates, low minimum deposit requirements, and no monthly fees.

 Read on for more details about CIT's personal banking offerings.